jarmokivekas/tuamk-thesis/doc/overview.md

-A software defined radio peripheral is in simple terms a fast ADC that's attach to an antenna.
-SDR platforms are used to digitize a sections of spectrum which is then either processed in real-time, or it can be written to non-volatile storage and processing of data can happen at a later stage.
+A software defined radio peripheral is in simple terms a fast ADC that's attached to an antenna.
+SDR platforms are used to digitize a section of spectrum which is then either processed in real-time, or it can be written to non-volatile storage and processing of data can happen at a later stage.